Updated on May 19th, 2022 by Felix Martinez

-Digital communications company Zoom Video Communications (ZM) has been perhaps one of the biggest winners of the year, thriving in an environment where physical contact has been greatly reduced.
-With pandemic conditions persisting for many organizations, Zoom has been at the right place at the right time.
+Digital communications company Zoom Video Communications (ZM) has been perhaps one of the biggest winners in 2020, thriving in an environment where physical contact has been greatly reduced.
+With pandemic conditions that many organizations had to endure, Zoom has been at the right place at the right time.

-Zoom has been one of the market’s premier momentum stocks, as its stock price has increased by more than 6x just since the beginning of the year.
-Zoom is now a large-cap stock with a market cap above $100 billion.
+Zoom has been one of the market’s premier momentum stocks, as its stock price has increased by more than 6x just since the beginning of 2020.
+However, since the high of ~$560 per share in September 2020, the stock has since come back down to now ~$85 per share.
+Zoom is now a large-cap stock with a market cap above $26.6 billion.

 We have compiled a list of over 400 large-cap stocks in the S&P 500 Index, with market caps of $10 billion or more.
 You can download your free copy of the large-cap stocks list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below: